ansible/ansible-documentation/docs/docsite/rst/community/ecosystem_project_resources.rst

 .. note::

    Any improvements to the resources listed in this document or to the document itself are very welcome!
-Please submit a issue or pull request in a corresponding GitHub repository.
+Please submit an issue or pull request in the corresponding GitHub repository.

 .. _onboarding_toolkit: